AumitLeon/AumitLeon/README.md

 Hi there 👋

-I'm Aumit Leon, a Software Engineer building performant, scalable, and secure APIs ⚡
+I'm Aumit Leon, a Software Engineer building performant, scalable, and secure APIs and data pipelines ⚡

 - 🔭 Working on building a best in class ads platform as part of the Ads Data Platform team within the Amplify mission at Spotify.
 - 🌱 Hacking on end to end Machine Learning, NLP, ML pipelines and workflow orchestration.